radhofan/FairQuant-Artifact/README.md

 ./german.sh [PA] # 'age' (in paper) or 'sex' ./compas.sh [PA] # 'race' (in paper) or 'sex' / 'age'
 ```
-Running these scripts will reproduce the FairQuant results in Table 2 of the paper.
-They are also saved under `FairQuant/res` folder as .txt files.
+The results of running these scripts are also saved under `FairQuant/res` folder as .txt files.
+Specifically, they report the time the verification problem took, number of counterexamples found, as well as final Certified, Falsified, and Undecided rates.
+These are the data reported as FairQuant results in Table 2 of the paper.

 ### Fairify (for comparison)